Antik21/ArkhamExVolume/README.md

 ### 1. View Account Balance
 Retrieve your account balance details, including USDT and other supported tokens.

-### 2. Generate Spot Trading Volume
+### 2. Generate Trading Volume
-Automatically execute trades on spot markets to increase trading volume, useful for meeting exchange requirements.
+Automatically execute trades on spot & perp markets(It depends on leverage) to increase trading volume, useful for meeting exchange requirements.

 ### 3. View Account Statistics
 Fetch and display account-level statistics such as total trading volume and fees incurred.